 Tora No Monogatari part 1.
 A Test of Honour solo campaign.

 I talked a bit about a 'narrative' solo Test of Honour campaign in an earlier post.
 I thought I'd collate the story so far.
-The historical setting is Owari province, where Oda Nobunaga has just gained control of the province by deposing the senior branch of the Oda clan.
+The historical setting is Owari province, where Oda Nobunaga is attempting to gain control of the province by deposing the senior branch of the Oda clan.
 Ambush at Atsuta.
-Toranosuke, a rope-maker… Continue reading Tora No Monogatari part 1.
+Toranosuke, a… Continue reading Tora No Monogatari part 1.
 A Test of Honour solo campaign.

 Solo Test of Honour